San Francisco, California

 - Making Fairfax County the safest and most resilient community in the world!

 The NIMS/ICS classes offered through the Fairfax County Office of Emergency Management are centered around classroom centered instruction and are offered on a rotating basis.
 The classes are delivered at our EOC or at the AEOC located at the Government Center.
-Additional information and assistance can be had by contacting the NIMS Compliance Officer at email@example.com or by calling (571) 350-1018....
+Additional information and assistance can be had by contacting the NIMS Compliance Officer Alfred Mullins at (571) 350-1018 or at firstname.lastname@example.org ....